mdibrahimsikander/cliptube/README.md

 ## Available Scripts

 ### `To Start the website on your local host Follow the following steps:`
-1: download the github repository and extract the files.
+1: download the github repository and extract the files.<br/>
-2: open the folder in vs code
+2: open the folder in vs code.<br/>
-3: Install React Dependencies (npm install)
+3: Install React Dependencies (npm install).<br/>
-4: Start React App (npm start)
+4: Start React App (npm start).

 In the project directory, you can run: